 You can always just make a decision to facilitate the flavor and direction of the story you wish it to have.

-Do not be afraid to alter outcome resultes to enhance the suspense or heighten the feeling of the experience.
+Do not be afraid to alter outcome results to enhance the suspense or heighten the feeling of the experience.
 You should NEVER set out to kill PCs.
-All things being equal, you should NEVER alter a check that directly results in killing a PC.
-The GM is NOT the adversary of the players – the GM is the teller of tales, there to ensure the action is balanced and fun for everyone in the group (including themselves).
+All things being equal, you should NEVER alter a check that directly results in killing a PC (though you may fear the ramifications); NPCs are yours to decide what to do with ultimately, to facilitate the story, but it is not recommended.
+Without the players knowing character death is possible, there is no heightened tension, and it loses the ultimate point of immersion.
+The GM is NOT the adversary of the players – the GM is the teller of tales, there to ensure the action is interesting, balanced, and fun for everyone in the group (including themselves).

 Single Check Outcomes are Lethal: A checked outcome may also be assessed using Advantage or Disadvantage.
 This speeds up combat and emphasizes skill over luck, and is to be used unless noted in materials.
 It also rewards tactical planning and forethought in committing to combat because it is more lethal.